Why dispelling the myths around dementia is important

 Current research provides no convincing evidence that exposure to trace elements of aluminum is connected to the development of dementia.

 Prevention and treatment

-Reality: Right now, there is no cure for dementia – but that doesn't mean there will never be a cure.
+Reality: Right now, there is no cure for the major types of dementia; but that doesn't mean there will never be a cure for these types.

 Each major type of dementia, including Alzheimer’s disease, remains incurable.
 However, medications, support and care early in the disease can help manage symptoms and improve quality of life.

 And because dementia is not a natural part of aging, that means a cure is possible.
 As you read this, researchers in Canada and around the world are hard at work learning more about dementia.

 If we can understand more of this disease, and figure out what exactly causes dementia, then we can work on better treatments and a cure.
 We're not there yet – but, one day, we will be.